elyhess/tweet_o_matic/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[Tweet-O-Matic](https://tweet-o-matic.herokuapp.com/) Is a twitter bot / buffer clone application based off of the [GOrails](https://gorails.com/series/rails-for-beginners) tutorial series.
+[Tweet-O-Matic](https://tweet-o-matic.herokuapp.com/) Is a twitter bot / Hootsuite clone application based off of the [GOrails](https://gorails.com/series/rails-for-beginners) tutorial series.
 As an extension, I added functionality using ActiveJob in conjunction with Redis & Sidekiq, allowing users to enable a tweet bot that will post tweets from their account at a set interval.
 This project is currently on-going and is meant as a play-ground for learning and implementing rails features.

 <!-- PROJECT BOARD -->